The Problem with Teaching to the Middle

 The Tier 1 Myth

 As an educator, have you ever struggled with the great mystery of how to differentiate Tier 1 instruction?
-Most teachers can say they have spent a great amount of time, energy, and resources on individualizing Tier 2 and even Tier 3 instruction, trying to close the gaps for learners who aren’t quite learning on grade level, or maybe struggling with more significant learning problems preventing them from mastering the standards.
+Most teachers can say they have spent a great amount of time, energy, and resources on individualizing Tier 2 and even Tier 3 instruction, trying to close the gaps for learners who aren’t quite at grade level or who are struggling with more significant learning problems that prevent them from mastering the standards.

 However, when it comes to Tier 1 instruction, educators have historically been taught that this level of instruction must be universal.
 In other words, Tier 1 instruction must be “one size fits all.”
 But is this really true?
 Must our primary level of instruction be this generalized?